alekart/archives-calendar-widget/readme.txt

 == Screenshots ==

-1. "Calendrier" theme preview in settings
+1. Plugin settings
-2. Widget settings
+2. Calendar Theme selector with preview
-3. Plugin settings
+3. Widget settings
 4. Widgets with different themes on the same page

 == Changelog ==